a-a-borodin/claude-cowork-local/README.md

 1. Runs the [cucoleadan/opencode-cowork-proxy](https://github.com/cucoleadan/opencode-cowork-proxy)
    worker locally on `http://localhost:8787` (using Bun, no build step).
-2. Generates ready-to-use `settings.*.json` profiles for Claude Code that point at the local worker.
+2. Generates `settings.*.json` profiles for Claude Code that point at the local worker.
 3. Provides a small set of management commands (`cowork-start`, `cowork-stop`, `cowork-status`, `cowork-log`).